-Photographer Nabrin Baral travelled along the Karnali river in Nepal for 44 days to tell a story of an ancient and beautiful river under pressure.
-Nabrin has seen the number of hydropower dams increase enormously on rivers throughout Nepal and wanted to document the last free flowing river before it is too late.
+Photographer Nabin Baral travelled along the Karnali river in Nepal for 44 days to tell a story of an ancient and beautiful river under pressure.
+Nabin has seen the number of hydropower dams increase enormously on rivers throughout Nepal and wanted to document the last free flowing river before it is too late.

 Gandaki, Koshi, and Karnali are the three major river systems in Nepal which flow from the Himalayas.
 The Karnali is the only river that remains free flowing, as all other rivers including most of their tributaries, have been dammed for hydropower generation.
 Currently, 43 hydropower dams producing over 1MW are already in operation, and another 83 dams are under construction.
 In total, there are over 350 hydropower dams which are slated for development throughout the area.

 In this portfolio, I have taken the Karnali River in Nepal as a living entity and travelled along the river for 44 days to capture it before it is dammed.
 Karnali is an antecedent river and is older than the Himalayas.
 This means that its water has been cutting its path for millions of years while the Himalayas rose from the ground.

 The Mapcha Khambab river of Tibet becomes Karnali in Nepal and Ghaghara in India.
 The trans boundary Himalayan river travels 1,100 kilometres from its source in the Tibetan Plateau in China, through the mountains of Nepal, to the confluence in the Indo-Gangetic plain in India.
 In Nepal, Karnali travels 507 kilometres, making it Nepal’s longest river.

 Due to the Karnali's trans boundary nature, the river is a lifeline for the millions of people living upstream in the Tibetan Plateau, the mountains of Nepal, and downstream in the Indo-Gangetic plain.